reinow/sepwebapp/README.md

 ##Overview

 This is a flexible SELinux security policy for web applications.
 With a few lines of code you can create a fine grained security policy for each of your web applications and make them run in separate domains, thereby strongly isolate them from one another.
-For each web application, there is of type defined for the process.
+For each web application, there is a type defined for the process, and optionally a type is defined for each web application's subprocesses.
 Furthermore, for each web application, a set of file types are also defined.
 Types are also defined for, packets, port, netif, and node.
 A set of tunables are defined for each web application to allow fine grained control of permissions without modifying the policy source.

 ##How to